bfreuden/kubernetes-cheat-sheet/README.md

 # Learn Kubernetes

-The content of this paragraph is directly coming from this playlist:
+The content of this paragraph is directly coming from the playlist mentioned in the intro:

 https://www.youtube.com/playlist?list=PL34sAs7_26wNBRWM6BDhnonoA5FMERax0

-The author has done a marvelous job with that video series.
-I'm thanking him for that.

 ## Running docker containers